tombenke/axon-go/axon-cron/README.md

     }
 ```

-Execute the agent with the `-h` swith to get help:
+Execute the agent with the `-h` switch to get help:

 ```bash
 $ axon-cron -h